zined/ruempler.eu/source/_posts/aws-codebuild-the-missing-link-for-deployment-pipelines-in-aws.md

             ...
           }
 ```
 While this has the advantage that the pipeline and the build step code are now in one place (the CloudFormation template), this comes at the cost of losing e.g. IDE functions for the function code like syntax checking and highlighting.
 Another point: the inline code is limited to 4096 characters length, a limit which can be reached rather fast.
-Also the CloudFormation templates tends to become very long and confusing.
+Also the CloudFormation templates tend to become very long and confusing.
 In the end using inline code just felt awkward for me ...

 ### No AWS CLI installed in Lambda